tohojo/flent/doc/short-intro.rst

 Plots can be output to the formats supported by matplotlib by specifying the output filename with :option:`-o` *output.{png,ps,pdf,svg}*.
-If no output file is specified, the plot is diplayed using matplotlib’s interactive plot browser, which also allows saving of the output (in .png format).
+If no output file is specified, the plot is displayed using matplotlib’s interactive plot browser, which also allows saving of the output (in .png format).

 Requirements